 Fancy a road trip through the US?
 If so, Outdoorsy lets you bring your accommodation with you.
 The company offers owner-to-renter RV hire, including trailers, fifth wheelers and motorhomes.
 The site ensures checks for all drivers, as well as providing insurance for both renters and owners of up to a million dollars, and 24/7 roadside assistance.

 Renters can look for RVs according to their required pickup or drop-off location, available all around the US.
-If you’d rather rent from a RV rental company, Outdoorsy also offers a corporate service, Wheelbase, that’s also worth checking.
+If you’d rather rent from a RV rental company, Outdoorsy also offers a corporate service, Wheelbase, that’s worth checking.

 Have you used a short-rental alternative to Airbnb?
 Would you recommend it?